kcyras/ABAPlusG/README.md

 The following papers provide a background on argumentation theory and this project.

- - Francesca Toni: [A tutorial on assumption-based argumentation](https://www.tandfonline.com/doi/abs/10.1080/19462166.2013.869878).
+ - Francesca Toni, 2014: [A tutorial on assumption-based argumentation](https://www.tandfonline.com/doi/abs/10.1080/19462166.2013.869878).
 A great introductory tutorial to Assumption Based Argumentation (ABA).
- - Kristijonas Cyras, Claudia Schulz, and Francesca Toni: [Resolving Conflicts in Clinical Guidelines using Argumentation](https://arxiv.org/pdf/1902.07526.pdf).
+ - Kristijonas Cyras, Tiago Oliveira, 2019: [Resolving Conflicts in Clinical Guidelines using Argumentation](http://www.ifaamas.org/Proceedings/aamas2019/pdfs/p1731.pdf).
 The paper which introduces the ABA+G formalism.

 ## Developing